OregonTech-AWallace/CST465Canvas/5-.NET/Assignment4.md

     ```bash
     python manage.py startapp chores
     ```
+1. Verify that 'chores' is listed in the INSTALLED_APPS section of `settings.py`
 ## Creating the Models
 1. Edit the  `models.py` in `Lab3/djangolab/chores` and put in this content
     ```python